globalpayments/java-sdk/examples/3DS2-end-to-end/README.md

     <img src="https://developer.globalpay.com/static/media/logo.dab7811d.svg" alt="Global Payments logo" title="Global Payments" align="right" width="225" />
 </a>

-# Heartland & Global Payments Java SDK - End to End example.
+# Global Payments Java SDK - End to End example.

 This sample code is not specific to the Global Payments SDK and is intended as a simple example and should not be treated as Production-ready code.
 You'll need to add your own message parsing and security in line with your application or website

-This is a java web application that uses Heartland & Global Payments Java SDK.
+This is a java web application that uses Global Payments Java SDK.

 ## General